 - Clear Glass Canisters: Go for a clear canister so that guests can enjoy your cards without pulling them out of the container.

-- Mantle Displays: This traditional holiday card display can be a great addition to your décor if you keep your cards organized.
+- Mantel Displays: This traditional holiday card display can be a great addition to your décor if you keep your cards organized.
 If you’re hanging Christmas stockings, you can add Christmas cards to the top of each stocking as a fun and easy way to display your cards.
 Once things start to look too cluttered, grab a basket to toss the card in.

 - Festive Plate on the Coffee Table or at The Entrance: After pulling all of your Christmas décor out of the boxes in the attic if you come across a festive plate use it to display your Christmas cards.